ptoopchi/UniWork/README.md

 # UniWork
-This is some work i have done while at University
+This is some work i have done while at University.
+Some of these projects are yet not completed and will be updated soon